SynapseProject/myriad.docs/docs/usage/usage.md

 - **Password Encryption** : Returns an encrypted version of a password based on either the default encryption keys, or using the encryption keys passed in with the request.
 See the [Security Page](security.md#password-encryption) for more details.
 - **Raw LDAP Search** : Executes a search against the LDAP server using an LDAP Search Filter using an HTTP POST.
 - **Search By Object Type** : Executes a search for a specific LDAP Object Type (User, Group, etc...) using an HTTP GET.
+- **Search Using Batch Processing** : Returns a jobID that will then be used to retrieve the records that are stored in the DynamoDB table.

 ## Request and Response Objects